 How will this case turn out?
 An old case gives us some clues.

 An Old Religious Discrimination Case Provides Insight

 In an earlier employment law blog, we discussed the case of EEOC v.
 Abercrombie, which at the time was pending before the United States Supreme Court.
 As a refresher, that case involved a young woman who had been denied employment at Abercrombie & Fitch due to the headscarf worn to her interview because it conflicting with Abercrombie’s prohibition against head coverings.

 The woman wore the headscarf, a hijab, for religious reasons but never expressly disclosed the purpose to her prospective employer.
 A decision was reached last month, with all but one Justice agreeing with the decision.
 The Court held that even where “An employer who acts with the motive of avoiding accommodation may violate Title VII even if he has no more than an unsubstantiated suspicion that accommodation would be needed.”
 The decision, aligned with common sense, shifts a heavier burden to employers with respect to preventing religious discrimination,

-If you have experienced an unexpected adverse employment event based on your religion or other classification, let the attorneys at Joseph & Norinsberg (Phone: 212-JUSTICE) help you evaluate and vindicate your legal rights under New York and Federal anti-discrimination laws.
+If you have experienced an unexpected adverse employment event based on your religion or other classification, let the employment discrimination attorneys at Joseph & Norinsberg help you evaluate and vindicate your legal rights under New York and Federal anti-discrimination laws.
 We approach each case with an empathetic understanding of the emotional impact of such occurrences and a drive to remedy wrongful conduct in the employment context.
 Book your free consultation now.